About Katy

 The PCC's role is to hold the Chief Constable of Sussex Police to account for the performance of the Force, effectively making the police answerable to the communities they serve.

 Katy is responsible for setting the strategic direction and priorities for Sussex Police through her Police & Crime Plan.
-This includes setting the police budget (£400m) and local police precept - the amount residents pay for policing in their council tax.
+This includes setting the police budget (approx £500 million) and local police precept - the amount residents pay for policing in their council tax.
+Her financial responsibilities under the Police Reform and Social Responsibility Act 2011 cover:

-She also has a statutory duty to commission support services for victims of crime (including stalking and sexual and domestic abuse) and to deliver community safety initiatives including restorative justice and crime reduction grants.
+In addition, Katy has a statutory duty to commission support services for victims of crime (including stalking and sexual and domestic abuse) and to deliver community safety initiatives including restorative justice and crime reduction grants.
+Her annual victim's budget is approximately £2 million.

 Katy is currently National Lead of the Association of Police & Crime Commissioners (APCC) portfolio for Business/Retail Crime and Chair of the Sussex Criminal Justice Board.
 She is also the APCC National Spokesperson for Stalking as well as for PCC Security & Safeguarding and she is a Board Director of the APCC.